chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/test-project/test-project.md

-# Run the Project
+# End-to-End Testing of the Opportunity-to-Order Journey

 ## Introduction

 This lab walks you through the steps to run the project created in the previous lab.
 That requires accessing Oracle CX Sales and submitting an Opportunity, which will trigger the integration to orchestrate the Sales Order creation in NetSuite.
+You will use Monitoring to verify the status of the integration executions.
+And

 Estimated Lab Time: 30 minutes